 This species’ average lifespan in the wild is currently unknown, but individuals have lived up to 28 years in captivity.

-Talapoins are the smallest species of Old World monkey.
+Talapoins are the smallest species of Old World monkeys.
 So small are they that, to any untrained eye, their agile bodies and petite round heads might be confused for certain New World monkeys, such as squirrel monkeys.
 Talapoins, however, are more directly related to other monkeys in their taxonomic order, Cerceopithecidae, found only on the African continent, by several millions of years.

 Gabon talapoins sport greenish-gray fur, flecked here-and-there with stands of gold.
 A large light-colored bib sprawls out from under their round muzzles, blending with the whitish hair on their chests.
 Gold fur flares out in flamboyant patches around the mouth and brow.
 Though they may look strikingly similar to their Angolan talapoin cousins to the south, their skin is not as dark.
 This distinction is most notable on their large ears and in the bald patches around their eyes and mouth.
 A male may be distinguishable by his size alone—but more telling are his bluish genitals.

-A Gabon talapoin eats a large variety of fruits, but is not altogether frugivorous.
+A Gabon talapoin eats a large variety of fruits but is not altogether frugivorous.
 A large staple of her diet—almost 40%—are insects and arthropods.
 Beetles, caterpillars, butterflies, ants, and spiders are easy to hunt down in the undergrowth along the river where she lives.
 She may also munch on certain leaves or flowers, but these are scant garnishings compared to her overall diet.

 Behavior and Lifestyle

 Groups of talapoins are often quite large, with some composed of one hundred members.
-In the early morning, members wake with the rest of their troop to forage fruit.
+In the early morning, members wake with the rest of their troop to forage for fruit.
 While foraging, however, the monkeys split into smaller groups.
 This practice makes it easier to keep track of everyone and draws less attention as they travel to separate foraging spots.
 Following their breakfasts, these sub-groups reconvene with each other to rest and socialize in the underbrush alongside the river or swamp where they live—until motivated to forage again in the late afternoon.

 Come nightfall, the group sleeps close together in the dense vegetation along the river.
 Often, members find branches above the water to sleep on.
 If disturbed during the night, they can then drop straight into the river and swim to safety.